 (-60 kPag / -8.7 psi g to

 |Total Motor power:|| 5.5 kW @ 50 Hz, 3Ø

 7.3 kW @ 60 Hz, 3Ø

 |Base frame:||Epoxy painted carbon steel|

 |Hydraulic hoses and seals:||Fluorocarbon|

-Note: Pall fluid conditioning purifiers comply with all applicable EC directives and bears the CE mark.
+Note: Pall HNP076 series fluid conditioning purifiers comply with all applicable EC directives and bear the CE mark.

-Note: Z indicates fluorocarbon seals and chlorinated polyethene hoses are standard.
+Note: Z indicates fluorocarbon seals and AQP Elastomer Tube* hoses are standard.
 Other options are available; contact Pall.